sobmachine/fetch/README.md

    - Disk Usage
    - Uptime (if available)
    - Python Version
-- Dynamic Coloring
+- Dynamic Coloring:
 Each ASCII character’s color is derived from the original image, ensuring a vibrant, faithful representation.
-- CLI Friendly
+- CLI Friendly:
 Works directly from the terminal.
 Simply provide an image path as an argument, or pipe in a path via stdin.

 ---